solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 1. **Feature Creation:** Contributors create feature accounts as they do now.
-2. **Staging Features for Activation:** In some epoch N, a multi-signature authority stages for activation some or all of the features created in step 1.
+2. **Staging Features for Activation:** In some epoch N, a multi-signature authority stages for activation some or all of the features created in step 1, to be activated at the end of the *next epoch*.
 3. **Signaling Support for Staged Features:** During the next epoch (epoch N+1), validators signal which of the staged feature-gates they support in their software.
-4. **Activation and Garbage Collection:** At the end of epoch N+1, the runtime activates the feature-gates that have the necessary stake support.
-At the same time, the runtime also archives activated feature accounts and PDAs no longer required by the process.
+4. **Feature Activation:** At the end of epoch N+1, the runtime activates the feature-gates that have the required stake support.

 ### Step 1: Feature Creation

 The first step is creation of a feature account, done by submitting a transaction containing System instructions to fund, allocate, and assign the feature account to `Feature111111111111111111111111111111111111`.

+This step is unchanged from its original procedure.

 ### Step 2: Staging Features for Activation